 Casey has written about your "transferable skills" as an attorney in much more detail as a contributing writer for Above the Law, the leading news website about law, law schools, the legal profession, and career change.
-Click here, on the headline, or the graphic below to read his article Seven Skills Attorneys Have That The Rest Of The World Would Die For.
+Click here, on the headline below, or the graphic below to read his article Seven Skills Attorneys Have That The Rest Of The World Would Die For.

 What you do well is not just useful and needed to practice law.
 This experience can be translated and utilized in the universe of jobs that have nothing to do with your law license or being a lawyer.